dvirsegev/SpaceInvaders/README.md

 # SpaceInvaders
- I implement a version of the classic 80s game Space Invaders.
+ I implement a version of the classic 80s game Space Invaders

  # TO RUN:
 1.-unzip ass7.zip  s